cantremember/virtualizing-windows-xp/README.md

 - A [Simple Basic](Example-Simple.md) one.
 - [The Inspiron](Example-Inspiron.md) - a more complex example with an OEM partition and a Brain Transplant.

-And I have some rather sad news to tell you about [Internet Explorer](Internet-Explorer.md) ...

 ---

 Please feel free to [contribute to this repo](CONTRIBUTING.md).